samworrall/CV/README.md

 [My Linkedin](https://www.linkedin.com/in/sam-worrall-b653a012b/)

-A junior developer with an insatiable need to learn and master new skills.
-I have recently finished my time at Bristol University where I studied archaeology.
-Whilst this was an enjoyable experience, I always had a craving for more technical challenges, and now wish to leave the world of the past and explore the world of the future!
+A full stack developer with an insatiable need to learn and master new skills.
+I have recently (not so recent anymore) finished my time at Bristol University where I studied archaeology.
+Whilst this was an enjoyable experience, I always had a craving for more technical challenges, and now wish to leave the world of the past and explore the world of the future.

 I am searching for a role that constantly poses new challenges which can be solved using my creative and analytical skillset.
 The overall aim is to work on and contribute to big, important, innovative projects that take me to all manner of places.

-As a fresh graduate from Makers, I have a wide range of development skills under my belt which I am keen to nurture and add to!
+After working professionally for over a year, I have fine tuned and expanded upon the skills I gained from my time at Makers Academy, a 16 week coding bootcamp.

-## <a name="Projects">Projects</a>
+## <a name="Projects">Makers Projects</a>

 | Project | Description | Timeframe | Technologies | Testing Framework | Deployed App |
 |---|---|---|---|---|---|